samiemostafavi/openrtist/README.md

 With either PyTorch or OpenVINO, you can run the server in CPU-only mode by passing the --cpu CLI flag.
 By default, OpenRTiST tries to detect and use OpenVINO, and fails over to PyTorch.
 To force it to use one system, pass the --openvino or --torch CLI flags.

+You can run the server with --timing flag to check the delays.

 ### 4. Run a python or mobile client using source code at python-client or the Android client from the Google Play Store

 To run the python client: